alexandreaxileas/Golang_simple_examples_maps/README.md

 # Golang_simple_examples_maps
-Simple examples of Golang source code.
+Simple examples of Golang source code using maps, arrarys and slices.